aditya-azad/configs/README.md

 # Configs

-All my linux config files in one place.
+All my config files in one place.<br>
 These configs are subject to change as my preferences change.

 ## Usage